SUBMIT TO THE 2017/2018 POLITICAL SCIENCE UNDERGRADUATE REVIEW

-The Political Science Undergraduate Review is a peer-reviewed journal that publishes scholarly work done by University of Alberta undergraduates in the field of political science.
+The Political Science Undergraduate Review (PSUR) is a peer-reviewed journal that publishes scholarly work done by University of Alberta undergraduates in the field of political science.
 We have two objectives: to give undergraduate students a chance to have their scholarly work published and recognized and to involve students in the process of peer-review.
 Our mission is to publish one journal a year to give students the opportunity to publish some of their written work -- a beneficial asset when applying to grad school or future job opportunities.

 How to Submit

-- As the papers we receive will have primarily been submitted for a class assignment, we ask that you take any feedback given from professors and incorporate that into your submitted work.
+- As papers we receive will have primarily been submitted for a class assignment, we ask that you take any feedback given from professors and incorporate that into your submitted work.

 - Ensure that all papers conform to the requirements listed under Formatting.